English Online Dictionary. What means yellow? What does yellow mean?

 yellow (plural yellows)

-1. The colour of sunflower petals and lemons; the colour obtained by mixing green and red light, or by subtracting blue from white light.
+- The color of sunflower petals and lemons; the color obtained by mixing green and red light, or by subtracting blue from white light; the color evoked by light of wavelength around 580 nm; one of the three primary colors in subtractive color systems.

-3. (snooker) One of the colour balls used in snooker, with a value of 2 points.
+- (snooker) One of the color balls used in snooker, with a value of 2 points.

-4. (pocket billiards) One of two groups of object balls, or a ball from that group, as used in the principally British version of pool that makes use of unnumbered balls (the (yellow(s) and red(s)); contrast stripes and solids in the originally American version with numbered balls).
+- (pocket billiards) One of two groups of object balls, or a ball from that group, as used in the principally British version of pool that makes use of unnumbered balls (the yellow(s) and red(s)); contrast stripes and solids in the originally American version with numbered balls).

-6. Any of various pierid butterflies of the subfamily Coliadinae, especially the yellow coloured species.
+- Any of various pierid butterflies of the subfamily Coliadinae, especially the yellow colored species.
 Compare sulphur.

 Synonyms